Don't Think Twice, It's All Right: Lyrics

+The lyrics of the song are written in four stanzas of eight verses each.
+Each of the stanzas ends with a one verse repetition of the title sung as a closing verse to each stanza.
 As well as the beginning of the melody, a couple of lines of lyrics were taken from Clayton's "Who's Gonna Buy You Ribbons When I'm Gone?", which was recorded in 1960, two years before Dylan wrote "Don't Think Twice".
 Lines taken word-for-word or slightly altered from the Clayton song are, "T'ain't no use to sit and wonder why, darlin'" and "So I'm walkin' down that long, lonesome road."
 On the first release of the song, instead of "So I'm walkin' down that long, lonesome road babe, where I'm bound, I can't tell" Dylan sings "So long, honey babe, where I'm bound, I can't tell".
 The lyrics were changed when Dylan performed live versions of the song and on cover versions recorded by other artists.